Potential for Partial Reset During Programmer Interrogation

 Original Date of Communication:

-As documented in the original communication (March 2020), the risk for a partial reset on first interrogation with a programmer with software release SW034 version 8.3 is approximately 2%.
-As of April 24, 2020, there have been zero (0) adverse events reported as a result of this behavior.
+Medtronic has identified two versions of software that are susceptible to the one-time partial reset during programming interrogation – software applications SW034 version 8.3 and version 8.4.
+As documented in the original communication (March 2020), the risk for a partial reset on first interrogation with a programmer is approximately 2%.
+As of October 27, 2020, there are 313 complaints received due to this issue and zero (0) adverse events reported as a result of this behavior.

 Recommendations remain unchanged from the original posting.
 Medtronic recommends continued routine management of your patients.
 We recognize that a one-time loss of stored device information may limit your ability to assess your patient’s clinical status – particularly when an audible alert, symptoms or VF shock delivery has been reported.
 Please work with your Medtronic Representative to identify data management options that may be available to your clinic.